-This Agenda item for the City Council is a proposed Ordinance which establishes the licensing procedures for medical cannabis dispensaries in the City of Brookings.
+This Agenda item for the City Council is a proposed Ordinance which provides the City Council with the opportunity to limit the number of medical cannabis dispensaries and medical cannabis product manufacturing facilities, medical cannabis testing facilities and medical cultivation facilities in the City of Brookings.

 Initiated Measure 26 (IM 26) is the name of the voter-initiated measure which authorized medical cannabis in South Dakota.
 It was approved by the voters and is effective as of July 1st.
 While there are 95 statutes which make up IM 26, there are probably 10 or fewer which relate to the role of a city in the licensing of medical cannabis.
-These 10 statutes are important because IM 26 provides that the Department of Health ultimately determines who receives a Registration Certificate to operate a medical cannabis dispensary following a lengthy submission by the applicant, and one of the decision criteria for the selection of the successful dispensary is the input the Department of Health receives from a city which has established a licensing procedure.
-Without a municipal licensing procedure, the State will not have a mechanism to obtain the input from the city as to the city's preference for the successful dispensary.
-Therefore, it is important to license dispensaries, in part, so the city has the requisite information about the proposed medical cannabis dispensary so that appropriate input can be provided to the South Dakota Department of Health.
+These 10 statutes are important because IM 26 provides that the Department of Health ultimately determines who receives a Registration Certificate to operate medical cannabis dispensary and medical cannabis product manufacturing facilities, medical cannabis testing facilities and medical cultivation facilities.
+These 4 types of cannabis businesses are referred both in the law and in this memo as "establishments".
+Applicants for these establishments must submit to the Department of Health a lengthy application covering a number of areas described later in this memo.
+One of the decision criteria for the selection of the successful establishment is the input the Department of Health receives from a city which has established a licensing procedure.
+Without a municipal licensing procedure, the State will not have a mechanism to obtain the input from the city as to the city's preference for the successful establishment.
+Therefore, it is important to license establishments, in part, so the city has the requisite information about the proposed medical cannabis establishment so that appropriate input can be provided to the South Dakota Department of Health.
+The purpose of this ordinance is to allow the City Council to determine the number of both medical cannabis dispensaries, and to separately determine the number of other medical cannabis establishments, which are identified in Section 3 of the proposed ordinance, and include medical cannabis product manufacturing facilities, medical cannabis testing facilities and medical cultivation facilities.

-IM 26 only addresses medical cannabis, and this ordinance does not in any way address or license recreational cannabis.
+IM 26 only addresses medical cannabis, and this ordinance does not in any way address, license or limit the number of recreational cannabis establishments.
 Also, IM 26 provides that "no local government may prohibit a dispensary, either expressly or through the enactment of an ordinance that makes the operation of the dispensary impracticable in the jurisdiction."
 Therefore, at least one dispensary would be required.
+My reading and the interpretation of several other City Attorneys is that a city can prohibit medical cannabis product manufacturing facilities, medical cannabis testing facilities and medical cultivation facilities, or can establish a limit of the number of these establishments which may be registered to operate in Brookings.
+A city could allow one or more of these establishments, or prohibit one or more and set a separate number for each of the four (4) types of medical cannabis establishments.